Consultant plastic surgeon

 Lauren is the clinical lead for the hand surgery department.
-She is committed to improving safety and outcomes following surgery.
+She is committed to improving safety and outcomes after surgery.
 She has pioneered a new 'wide awake surgery' service and led the design and build of the new hand unit.
-This has improved the safety of many operations and improved care pathways for hand surgery patients.
+This has improved the safety of many operations and improved care for hand surgery patients.

 Education and training

-- European Board of Hand Surgery Diploma 2014
+- European Board of Hand Surgery diploma, 2014

 - Peripheral nerve reconstruction

-- Nerve transfers and tendon transfers
+- Nerve transfers

 - Joint replacement in the hand